Avishi2511/Avishi2511/README.md

 # Hi there, I'm Avishi! 👋

 Welcome to my GitHub profile!
-I'm passionate about web development, machine learning, and building innovative projects.
+I'm passionate about building innovative projects.

 ## 🚀 About Me
 - 💻 Building MERN applications and improving problem-solving with DSA.